When choosing a child’s bike, these are the things to look out for:

-- You want a bike with plenty top tube (crossbar) clearance so your heir can safely hop off the saddle and straddle the crossbar with both feet flat on the ground.
+- You want a bike with plenty top tube (crossbar) clearance so they can safely hop off the saddle.

-- You want a bike that’s easy to manage (1).
-Just as you don’t want a bike that’s too big crossbar-wise, you don’t want a bicycle that’s too long.
+- You want a bike that’s easy for a child to manage.
 A bike that’s too long is unwieldy, harder to control and harder to steer.
-That’s, incidentally, why tyre size determines child bike fit.
 A bike with 12″ wheels will not only be shorter in height than a 16″ wheeler, it will also be shorter in length.

-- You want a bike that’s easy to manage (2).
-Every serious adult rider knows that a lightweight bike is more likely to be a joy to ride than a heavy bike.
-This is even more true for younger riders just building their strength.
-This is worth remembering when choosing between one of our 12 kilo junior MTBs against a 25 kilo full suspension supermarket special.
+- Again, you want a bike that’s easy to manage.
+Heavy bikes are hard for younger riders just building their strength.
+This is worth remembering when choosing between one of our 12 kilo junior mountain bikes against a 25 kilo full suspension supermarket special.

-- You want a bike that will last as long as possible – i.e. look for a bike that’s small enough to straddle, yet big enough to offer years of growth, and well built enough to pass on to a wee brother or cousin in years to come.
-Look for a bike from a brand name that cyclists recognise and respect.
+- You want a bike that will last as long as possible: Small enough to straddle, yet big enough to offer years of growth, and well built enough to pass on to a wee brother or cousin in years to come.
+The kid’s bikes we offer are all from well-respected, quality brands.

 Children’s Bikes Size Guide